ckelsoe/obsidian-shell-path-copy/README.md

 If you find this plugin helpful, consider:
 - ⭐ Starring the repository on GitHub
 - 🐛 Reporting bugs or suggesting features via [GitHub Issues](https://github.com/ckelsoe/obsidian-shell-path-copy/issues)
-- 💬 Sharing feedback in the Obsidian Discord server